A1x1On/datascience-python-flask-angular/README.md

 ### Frontend development

-Only if you prefer developing without using docker.

-Run `yarn install` in the frontend directory.

-Run `yarn start` in frontend root (will watch files and restart dev-server on port `4200` on change).
 All calls made to `/api` will be proxied to backend server (default port for backend `8081`), this can be changed in `proxy.conf.json`.

 ## Production web backend/frontend